 - Renal toxicity

-Please note that these are different conditions than the ones considered “presumed disabilities” by the VA.
+Please note that these are different conditions than the ones considered “presumed disabilities” by VA.
 Benefits for Camp Lejeune water contamination fall under their own category.

 Camp Lejeune Water Contamination FAQs